This post was last updated in March 2016!

 (Season 8: Travis) Sarah Stone

 TODAY: Sarah is no longer a kindergarten teacher.
 After ‘The Bachelor,’ she became a real estate agent in Nashville.
-She got married (she’s now Sarah Stone Smith) and she and her husband have a young daughter.
+She got married and she and her husband Brock have two young daughters.

-Update: Sarah was kind enough to write to The Ashley in late 2012 and give her us more information on her life today, and her experience on ‘The Bachelor!’
+Sarah was kind enough to write to The Ashley in late 2012 and to discuss her experience on ‘The Bachelor!’

 “It was such a fun experience to look back on,” she said of her time on the show.
-“My little girl (Taylor May) is two years old now and I have baby girl number #2 due in a few weeks.
-My life is all about play groups rather than group dates now.
-[It's] funny how quickly things change.”
+“My life is all about play groups rather than group dates now.
+[It’s] funny how quickly things change.”

 (Season 9: Lorenzo) Jennifer Wilson